survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Dynamic `import`

-The [dynamic `import` syntax](https://github.com/tc39/proposal-dynamic-import) isn’t in the official language specification yet.
+The [dynamic `import` syntax](https://github.com/tc39/proposal-dynamic-import) isn't in the official language specification yet.
 To use it, minor tweaks are needed especially at ESLint and Babel.
 Certain editors and IDEs may not support the syntax either.

 Dynamic imports are defined as `Promise`s and look like this: